luchangli03/export_llama_to_onnx/README.md

 python export_llama.py -m model_path
 ```

-There are also some other arguments can be used to configure the export.
+Also some other arguments can be used to configure the export.